fmadore/IWAC-overview/Refactoring roadmap.md

 - ✅ Document hooks and utilities properly

 **Implementation steps:**
-1. ✅ Add comprehensive JSDoc comments to hooks (completed for useD3Resize)
+1. ✅ Add comprehensive JSDoc comments to hooks (completed for useD3Resize and useDataProcessing)
 2. Create a developer guide for extending visualizations
 3. Document component APIs thoroughly
 4. Add inline code examples